nazgol-nikravesh/GGHRstatistics/README.md

 **Inputs:**
 - username => here is "Kaggle"
-- token => my Git-Hub toke (Ensure you have a valid GitHub token with the necessary permissions.)
+- token => my Git-Hub token (It is needed to have a valid GitHub token with the necessary permissions.)

 **Output:**